 Yes.
 Section 18 of the Investment Company Act provides the preferred shareholders with the exclusive right to elect two fund directors.
 Preferred shareholders also typically vote, together with the common shareholders, to elect the remaining fund directors.
 In addition, Section 18 provides preferred shareholders with the right to elect a majority of directors if the fund does not pay dividends to the preferred shareholders for a period of two years.
 Preferred shareholders continue to be entitled to elect a majority of the directors until all dividends in arrears are paid.

 Do the directors elected by the preferred shareholders have distinct responsibilities to those shareholders?

 No. Neither the Investment Company Act nor the jurisdictions in which most closed-end funds are organized (Maryland and Delaware) assign distinct duties to directors elected by preferred shareholders.
 Those directors, like all fund directors, owe a fiduciary duty to the fund to act in a manner that protects its interests, taking into account the interests of all shareholders, both common and preferred.

-What is auction market preferred stock?
+What are auction market preferred shares?

-What is puttable preferred stock?
+What are puttable preferred shares?